Best Pasta Carbonara (Without Cream!)

 Instructions

-- Cook the pasta according to the cooking instructions.
-Whisk half of the parmesan into the eggs, grind in some salt and pepper, and set aside.
+- Cook the pasta according to the cooking instructions until 'al dente'.
+Whisk half of the parmesan into the eggs, grind in some salt and pepper, and set aside.⅓ cup parmesan cheese, 4½ ounces linguine, salt and freshly ground black pepper

 - While the pasta cooks, melt the butter in a large frying pan.
-Add the bacon and garlic cloves and let cook, stirring often, for about five minutes until golden and starting to crisp.
-Then throw away the garlic.
+Add the bacon/pancetta and garlic cloves and let cook, stirring often, for 5 – 10 minutes until golden and starting to crisp.
+Then discard the garlic.3.5 ounces bacon, 2 tablespoons butter, 2 garlic cloves

 - Take about half of the bacon out of the pan with a slotted spoon and set aside.
+Leave the bacon juices behind.
 Take the pan off the heat (very important!).

 - Use kitchen tongs or a spaghetti server spoon to lift the pasta straight out of the cooking water and into the bacon pan.